mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/atermpp/aterm_library.rst

 a subterm with another term, `bottom_up_replace` does the same but with a different traversal order.
 The latter function also contains a version that maintains a cache of replaced terms, which may improve the performance if the same subterms occur often.
-The algorithm :cpp:func:`~atermpp::partial_replace` has the option to abort further replacements based on a predicate.
+The algorithm :mcrl2:`~atermpp::partial_replace` has the option to abort further replacements based on a predicate.

 .. code-block:: c++